 Failure to complete your assignment before the appropriate deadlines will likely result in a disciplinary hold.
 A disciplinary hold prevents you from adding, dropping or resigning from courses.
 If you receive a disciplinary hold, you must contact the Community Service Coordinator to resolve it.

-Student Conduct and Advocacy has a list of pre-approved, on-campus providers.
-If you would like to become a pre-approved community service site and allow UB students to perform community service at your office or organization, please contact Student Conduct and Advocacy to find out how.
+Student Conduct has a list of pre-approved, on-campus providers.
+If you would like to become a pre-approved community service site and allow UB students to perform community service at your office or organization, please contact Student Conduct to find out how.

 You do not have to be located on campus to host students for community service.
 Our community service providers include UB units as well as off-campus organizations.

-If you or your organization is interested in becoming a pre-approved community service provider, please contact Student Conduct and Advocacy.
+If you or your organization is interested in becoming a pre-approved community service provider, please contact Student Conduct.